wavebitscientific/datetime-fortran/README.md

 `str` is the character string containing date and time information.

-'format' is the character string containing any combination of regular characters and special format specifiers, describing the date and time information in `str`.
+`format` is the character string containing any combination of regular characters and special format specifiers, describing the date and time information in `str`.

 `tm` is an instance of the type `tm_struct`, in which the date and time values will be filled upon successful completion